PEZ Bookshelf: The Cycling Chef

 Recipes for Getting Lean and Fuelling the Machine

 There have been so many advances not only in the technology of cycling and in our understanding of training approaches and the key benefits of recovery, but also in the importance of nutrition.
 In the Good Old Days racing cyclists downed raw eggs and Chianti, with lots of steak on the side.
 Today pro teams employ their own chefs and there are valuable resources available to any interested amateur on how to eat well for better performance.
-“The Cycling Chef” by Michelin-starred chef Alan Murchison, released in March of this year, is a valuable addition to this literature.
+“The Cycling Chef” by Michelin-starred chef Alan Murchison, released in March of last year, is a valuable addition to this literature.

 One of life’s great pleasures is the enjoyment of good food and it is disturbing to me, with deep family ties to gastronomic traditions, that the idea of “food as fuel” has such wide currency.
 So it was with some concern that I noticed “The Cycling Chef” title includes “Recipes for Getting Lean and Fuelling the Machine.”
 When thinking of fuel, I have in my mind the depressing image of those truly abominable carbohydrate bars that triathletes would peel the wrapper off of and then stick to their top tubes while racing.
 However, Mr. Murchison (or his editors) are just toying with us: the author really can cook–”fuelling” is a disservice to what is on offer here.